chinmayanand078/DevInsight-Generative-AI-CS787/README.md

 ## 🎯 What works today

 - REST API with `/health`, `/review`, and `/generate-tests` endpoints implemented in FastAPI.
-- RAG scaffolding that indexes repository Markdown/Python/text files **and recent Git history** into a FAISS store (skips binaries and oversized files) with pluggable embeddings (deterministic hashing by default, Sentence Transformers if configured and the index is rebuilt with that encoder).
+- RAG scaffolding that indexes repository Markdown/Python/text/config docs (MD/MDX/RST/JSON/YAML/TOML/INI/CFG) **and recent Git history** into a FAISS store (skips binaries and oversized files) with pluggable embeddings.
+Chunks store their source path plus snippet so LLM prompts stay grounded.
+Embeddings are deterministic hashing by default, or Sentence Transformers when configured and rebuilt with that encoder.
 - Deterministic, heuristic code review with an **optional OpenAI-backed path** for structured findings when `LLM_PROVIDER=openai` and a key are set.
+LLM results merge with lint feedback and are deduplicated by severity.
-- Deterministic pytest generation based on static analysis that stubs importable tests for each detected function, with optional one-shot pytest+coverage execution when you provide a `coverage_goal` in the request.
+- Deterministic pytest generation based on static analysis that stubs importable tests for each detected function, with optional LLM-enriched tests and one-shot pytest+coverage execution.
+Coverage output now includes total percent, missing-line hints, and whether a goal (`smoke`/`basic`/`strong`/`max`) was met.
 - Metrics hooks that record basic timing/usage information in memory.
 - GitHub integration helpers: REST client plus an Actions-friendly runner (`backend/app/integrations/github_workflow.py`) that can post results back to a PR, with a ready-to-use workflow in `.github/workflows/devinsight.yml`.
 - A training starter script (`training/finetune_llama3.py`) showing how to fine-tune Llama 3 style models on custom review/test data.